Degree: Bachelor of Science in Engineering (BSE)

 Accelerated Master's Programs

-The department encourages highly motivated and qualified students to apply for admission to the BS/MS Program in the junior year.
-This integrated program permits up to 9 credit hours of graduate level coursework to be counted towards both BS and MS degree requirements (including an option to substitute 3 credit hours of MS thesis work for ECSE 399 Engineering Projects II).
+The department encourages highly motivated and qualified students to apply for admission to the Combined Bachelor's/Master's Program in the junior year.
+This integrated program permits up to 9 credit hours of graduate level coursework to be counted towards both BS and MS degree requirements.
 It also offers the opportunity to complete both the Bachelor of Science in Engineering and Master of Science degrees within five years.

 Program Requirements

 Core courses provide our students with a strong background in signals and systems, computers, electronics (both analog and digital), and semiconductor devices.
-Students are required to develop depth in at least one of the following technical areas: signals and systems, solid state, computer hardware, computer software, control, circuits, robotics, and biomedical applications.
-Each electrical engineering student must complete the following requirements:
+Students are required to develop depth in at least one of the following technical areas: signals and control, solid state, computer hardware, computer software, circuits, robotics, and biomedical applications.
+In addition to the core courses, each electrical engineering student must complete the following requirements:

 Technical Elective Requirement

-Each student must complete eighteen (18) credit hours of approved technical electives.
+Each student must complete 21 credit hours of approved technical electives.
 Technical electives shall be chosen to fulfill the depth requirement (see next) and otherwise increase the student’s understanding of electrical engineering.
 Technical electives not used to satisfy the depth requirement are more generally defined as any course related to the principles and practice of electrical engineering.
-This includes all ECSE courses at the 200 level and above and can include courses from other programs.
+This includes all ECSE courses at the 200-level and above and can include courses from other programs.
 All non-ECSE technical electives must be approved by the student’s academic advisor.

 Statistics Requirement